 - How can I change my position on the map?

-- How to let your guests know when a facility is temporarily closed?
+- Letting guests know when a facility is temporarily closed

-- All you need to know about a property’s Quality Rating
+- All you need to know about quality ratings

 - How do I get my property’s map coordinates from Google Maps?

 - How to show guests what I do to protect them in regard to coronavirus?

 - What is the Work-Friendly Programme?